jianlin-cheng/GenomeFlow/README.md

 --------------------------------------------------------------------
 # Hardware and Software Requirements

-GenomeFlow consists of three parts: the pipeline that takes raw fastq files to create a formatted text files called the 1D-Function, the analysis of binned HiC file called 2D-Functions, and the reconstruction and visualization of chromosome and genome three-dimensional (3D) models with our 3D-Function tools.
+GenomeFlow consists of three parts: the pipeline that takes raw fastq files to create a formatted text files called the 1D-Function, the analysis of binned HiC file called 2D-Functions, and three-dimensional (3D) models analysis called 3D-Function tools.

 ## Requirements
 GenomeFlow requires the use of a computer, with ideally >= 4 cores (min 1 core) and >= 4 GB RAM (min 2 GB RAM)